Coming up in April...

 Youth Club: A selection of great local bands including Youth Club, Jipsy Magic, Atlantic and Fragile Creatures.
 A great way to enjoy the last hours of freedom this weekend.
 8pm, £FREE, The Hope – 11 Queens Road, BN1 3WA

-All Things Must Pass: Celebrating the Music of George Harrison: A 10-piece band performs a selection of songs all written by the former Beatle, including classics such as Here Comes the Sun as well as later solo material.
+All Things Must Pass: Celebrating the Music of George Harrison A 10-piece band performs a selection of songs all written by the former Beatle, including classics such as Here Comes the Sun as well as later solo material.
 8pm, £12,Komedia – 44-47 Gardner Street, BN1 1UN

 The Anniversary: A celebration of ABBA’s Eurovision win.
 A re-enactment by Christopher Green.